 Sound travels on the playa and not everyone will want to sleep when you do.
-Be advised that the only reliable way to get a quiet, uninterrupted night's sleep is to bring earplugs.
+The only reliable way to get a quiet, uninterrupted night's sleep is to bring earplugs.
 If you use an amplified audio system at your camp the volume must be held to reasonable levels.
-Speakers must be elevated off the playa surface and backed by a truck, RV or any-thing large and solid enough to prevent the sound from traveling backwards.
+Speakers must be elevated off the playa surface and backed by a truck, RV or anything large and solid enough to prevent the sound from traveling backwards.
 The maximum power amplification is 300 watts, 90 decibels at 20 feet.
-If a problem with sound levels continues after sufficient requests and warnings, the source of power for such device or system will www.burningman.com/preparation/event\ survival/generators.html.
+If a problem with sound levels continues after sufficient requests and warnings, the source of power for such device or system will be disabled.